syncfusion-content/wpf-docs/wpf/Themes/Theme-Studio.md

 ![](ThemeStudio_images/ThemeStudio_img16.png)

-N> To obtain the customized themes for multiple controls in a single xaml file, check the `Merge and Export` option before clicking `Export` button.
+N> To obtain the customized themes for multiple controls in a single XAML file, check the `Merge and Export` option before clicking `Export` button.

 The color values for customized theme will be saved in `*.wpft` format file.
 Along with `*.wpft` file, two folders `Framework Controls` and `Syncfusion Controls` are also generated.

-*   `Framework Controls`: This folder contains the resource dictionary xaml files of framework controls.
+*   `Framework Controls`: This folder contains the resource dictionary XAML files of Framework controls.

-*	`Syncfusion Controls`: This folder contains the resource dictionary xaml files of selected syncfusion controls.
+*	`Syncfusion Controls`: This folder contains the resource dictionary XAML files of selected Syncfusion controls.

 ![](ThemeStudio_images/ThemeStudio_img17.png)